Ask the Vet About Heartworm

 We are seeing and treating many more cases of heartworm positive dogs these days, and they come to us from all different circumstances, from newly rescued dogs to older family dogs, and always well loved and cared for.
 But it only takes one mosquito bite in an unprotected moment to transmit this devastating disease from one dog to another.

 So, what IS heartworm?
-Heartworm are up to foot-long worms that live in the heart, lungs and associated blood vessels of affected pets, causing severe lung disease, heart failure and damage to other organs in the body.
+Heartworms grow from 4 to 12 inches long and live in the heart, lungs and associated blood vessels of affected pets, causing severe lung disease, heart failure and damage to other organs in the body.
 It is spread by mosquitoes who deliver the microfilaria directly into the bloodstream, where they mature into larvae and ultimately worms.

 Some of the most frequently asked questions we get about heartworm stem from misconceptions about preventatives and testing: